 - Spouse – You will want to verify to make sure you have the correct spouse.

-- Marriage place – Also to find out the location of where your ancestors were married.
-Many of these same records may also list out the name of their father and mothers.
+- Marriage place – Also, to find out the location of where your ancestors were married.
+Many of these same records may also list the name of their father and mothers.

 - Death – The date your ancestor died.

 - Place of death – Where they died.
-Some records may also tell you how their died or what they died from.
+Some records may also tell you how or what they died from.

 - Burial place – Not everyone was buried in the same place they died.
-If you know where they are buried, if you ever travel to the area then you can go visit their grave.
-Many times you may find groups of family members buried next to each other.
+If you know where they are buried, if you ever travel to the area, you can visit their grave.
+You may often find groups of family members buried next to each other.

-This is the basic information that most people doing genealogy will try to find out about when they are doing their genealogy research.
-So genealogy is the process of collecting the data and information to verify that your ancestors are actually related to you.
+This is the basic information that most people doing genealogy will try to find out when they are doing their genealogy research.
+So genealogy is collecting the data and information to verify that your ancestors are related to you.

-Family History is very similar to genealogy but it takes the genealogical research it a few steps further.
-Family history is about not only discovering the data about your ancestors such as names, dates, and places, but it is also about learning more about their lives and stories.
+Family History is very similar to genealogy, but it takes genealogical research a few steps further.
+Family history is about not only discovering the data about your ancestors, such as names, dates, and places, but it is also about learning more about their lives and stories.